Introductions and Recaps

-Model #6: Bloom’s Taxonomy Of Learning Objectives
+Learning Model #6: Bloom’s Taxonomy Of Learning Objectives

-This well-known learning theory was first developed in the 1950s.
+This well-known learning model was first developed in the 1950s.
 While some modern theories focus on the pure memorisation of facts, Bloom focused on the cognitive domain.
 This portion of the theory moves up a hierarchy of processes starting at the most basic.
 These specific processes include:

 The committee which was developed by Bloom also stipulated that there are 3 essential domains to consider: cognitive, affective, and psychomotor.

-Model #7: The SAM Model
+Learning Model #7: The SAM Model

-This Instructional Design model allows the Instructional Designer to make changes by performing small steps and multiple iterations.
+This Instructional Design learning model allows the Instructional Designer to make changes by performing small steps and multiple iterations.
 You begin with the short Preparation Phase, where information on the eLearning project is gathered.
 Then you move to the Iterative Design and Iterative Development phase where the design is created and reviewed.

 This process allows for more flexible designs with rapid changes as the eLearning project moves forward because of the iterative nature of its design.

-Stating the obvious, the Instructional Design theory you choose should align with the needs of your online learners and your client’s learning objectives.
+Stating the obvious, the learning model you choose should align with the needs of your online learners and your client’s learning objectives.
 The subject matter also plays a pivotal role in the process.
 For example, an eLearning project that calls for problem-based training may require Merrill’s Principles of Instruction.
 Individualised Instruction, on the other hand, is great for personalised learning paths that rely on self-paced studies.
 The key is to identify your client’s expectations and needs beforehand so that you can narrow down the list of potential Instructional Design theories, then determine which one supports the learning behaviors and desired outcomes.

 Learning about the principles behind the work that you do is important in any field, but especially in Instructional Design.
 Learning as much as you can about Instructional Design will help your career development in several ways.
 Your clients or students will appreciate your comprehensive knowledge of the field.
 When clients ask questions or need guidance, you will be able to support your recommendations by citing specific Instructional Design theories.
 Additionally, you will develop better work products utilising the theories you have learned.
 While you will not be able to implement every Instructional Design theory on every learning project, you can take pieces from each one.
 Research as much as you can now – it will go a long way to helping your Instructional Design career.